-COVID-19 has forced numerous Ontario businesses to close their doors.
+COVID-19 forced numerous Ontario businesses to close their doors.
 While a fair number of employers initially laid off their employees, now many temporary layoffs are becoming permanent terminations.
 What should you do if you are in this situation?

 The quick answer is that you should seek legal advice before signing off on any severance package offered by your employer.
 If your employer expressly terminates you during the layoff period, that will constitute termination without cause and you would be entitled to severance pay.
-If the layoff extends beyond 13 weeks, and the employer is not paying you benefits, or beyond 35 weeks and the employer is paying your benefits, then you will qualify for constructive dismissal and be entitled to severance pay.
-To learn more about temporary layoffs and COVID-19, read our post on Temporary Layoffs in Ontario Due to Coronavirus and Employee Rights.
+If the layoff extends beyond 13 weeks, and the employer is not paying you benefits, or beyond 35 weeks and the employer is paying your benefits, then you could qualify for constructive dismissal and be entitled to severance pay.
+To learn more about temporary layoffs and COVID-19, read our post on Temporary Layoffs in Ontario Due to COVID-19 and Employee Rights.